gcastillo-ucsd/kloudspeaker/Plugins.md

 Kloudspeaker can have plugins in client and backend.

-Client plugin adds new functionality to the UI, and backend plugin adds new backend functionality like service interface, event handling etc. Some plugin packages have both, for example Comments plugin.
+Client plugin adds new functionality to the UI, and backend plugin adds new backend functionality like service interface, event handling etc. Some plugin packages have both, for example [[Comments plugin|Comments-plugin]].

 Installation package contains plugins which only needs to be configured, see "Built-in plugins" below, and plugin specific instructions on how to configure them.